What are smart composite structures?

 Now that we got that out of the way, let us define a smart composite structure.
 Simply put, a smart composite structure is a host structure made of composite material in which the different basic components mentioned above are embedded.
 It is essentially a composite material in which smart materials are integrated to make it functional.

-To create a smart composite structure, transducers and an electrical conductor network are glued onto the structure to be controlled and the electronics are located on the outside of the structure.
+To create a smart composite structure, transducers and an electrical conductor network are glued onto the structure to be controlled, with the electronics located on the outside of the structure.

 Applications

-Mechanical vibrations can have a negative impact on systems caused by failures that occur by fatigue, vibrations and noise influencing customer’s comfort, or by limiting the operation conditions of systems when dealing with precision engineering.
-What is neat about smart composite structures is that they can modify their own properties in order to modify their vibration or vibroacoustic behaviours so that the drawbacks detailed above are managed.
+Mechanical vibrations can have a negative impact on systems caused by failures that occur through fatigue, vibrations and noise which affect customer comfort, or by limiting the operation conditions of systems in the field of precision engineering.
+The beauty of smart composite structures is that they can alter their own properties in order to modify their vibrational or vibroacoustic behaviour in ways that prevent the drawbacks mentioned above.

 Structural health monitoring (SMH)

-The embedded transducer network can check the quality or the ageing of the host composite structure over a period of time.
-This means that the network is able to detect a fibre crack or other failures.
-It is particularly helpful for locating flaws or to even predicting failure events.
-Cracks in composite structures in particular are often behind a layer of paint and are therefore invisible, although they have a great influence on the rigidity or strength which can cause major risks.
+The embedded transducer network can monitor the quality or aging of the host composite structure over a period of time.
+This means that the network is able to detect a fibre rupture or other such malfunctions.
+An intelligent composite structure is particularly helpful in locating flaws or even in predicting other defective occurences.
+Ruptures in composite structures are often hidden behind a layer of paint and are therefore invisible, although they have a great impact on the further stiffness or strength which, in turn, can carry major risks.

 Energy harvesting (EH)

-Because of how sophisticated energy harvesting devices and technologies are, it is possible to integrate these EH devices into the composite structure and supply electric energy from vibration energy.
-This results in damping plus the added benefit of energy harvesting.
+Because of how sophisticated energy harvesting devices and technologies have become, it is possible to integrate these EH devices into the composite structure and to generate electrical energy from vibrational energy.
+This leads, as mentioned above, to dampening plus the added benefit of energy generation.

 We appreciate you taking the time to read our blog post on what smart composite structures are.
 If you are thinking about studying abroad, take a look at our Master’s degree in Lightweight Engineering & Composites.